xyproto/plsclient/README.md

-# ioe
+# prettypls

-Work in progress!
+A client for `gopls` (pronounced "go please"). `prettypls` is pronounced "pretty please".

-The beginnings of a language server client
+A work in progress!